tvardy/personal-website/sapper/static/_posts/2018-08-28-understanding-the-git-add-git-commit-pair.md

 ---
 title: Understanding the "git add" + "git commit" commands pair
-tag: [ git, vcs, IT metaphors ]
+tags: [ git, vcs, IT metaphors ]
 image:
   unsplashId: 1480506132288-68f7705954bd
-  class: page-image--alpha page-image--grey
+  class: post-image--dark effect--alpha effect--grey
 ---
 Sooner or later all of my students step into learning [Git](//git-scm.com).
 It's a no-brainer; I can't really imagine a situation in which a person wanting